zckyachmd/plantarium/README.md

      cp .env.example .env
     ```

-        Edit .env to set up your database connection string and other environment variables.
+    Then Edit .env to set up your database connection string and other environment variables.

 3. Run Migrations and Seed
     Create and run migrations the following commands: